A consistent corpus of mediumistic messages

 Consciousness and knowledge

-We must now face a problem: what credit can we give, based on the cognitive faculties of our intelligence, to these statements about the planes of existence, the other bodies associated with our physical body and the survival of the conscious Ego to the dissolution of the physical body and the brain?
-Certainly we cannot accept this information as revealed truth, only because it comes from entities that prove capable of performing some miracles: in fact, as we shall see, the same theosophical system leads us not to uncritically believe the revelations coming from entities usually dwelling in the astral plane (the entities of the higher planes do not waste time with mediumistic communications).
+We must now face a problem: what credit can we give, based on the cognitive faculties of our intelligence, to these statements about the planes of existence, the other bodies associated with our physical body and the continuity of the conscious Ego's existence after the dissolution of the physical body and the brain?
+Certainly we cannot accept this information as revealed truth, only because it comes from entities that prove to be able of performing some wonders: in fact, as we shall see, the same theosophical system leads us not to uncritically believe the revelations coming from entities usually dwelling in the astral plane (the entities of the higher planes do not waste their time with mediumistic communications).
 We must also recognize that the system proposed by Theosophy, even with all its limitations and almost always in an obscure and wanting way, strives to offer an explanation of all paranormal and mediumistic phenomena.
-So it deserves a little attention, at least by those who are interested in this kind of things.
+So it deserves some attention, at least by those who are interested in this kind of things.

-To return to our human faculties of knowledge, we put the conscious Ego at the center of our attention not so much to enhance the Ego's value, but because any psychic experiences (including thoughts, feelings, sensations and emotions) become existing for us and real, only if we become aware of them.
-However, it must be remembered that we have separated the conscious Ego from the psychic experiences that involve and ensnare it, prevailing over its control capabilities, precisely to avoid the identification between the subject to which consciousness transmits the psychic elements with which comes into contact, and the psyche itself, which is usually endowed with a great power of subjection of the Ego.
-In any case, as was well explained in the section on non-ordinary states of consciousness, the possibility of experiencing particular psychic tunings which consciousness usually does not access – at least in the course of a normal human life – depends on the mind, that is, physically, on brain functioning.
+To return to our human faculties of knowledge, we put the conscious Ego at the center of our attention not so much to enhance the Ego's value, but because any psychic experiences (including thoughts, feelings, sensations and emotions) is existing for us and real, only if the Ego becomes aware of them.
+However, it must be remembered that we have separated the conscious Ego from the psyche's experiences that involve and ensnare it, prevailing over its control capabilities, precisely to avoid the identification between the subject to which consciousness transmits the psychic elements with which comes into contact, and the psyche itself, which is usually an energy endowed with a great power of subjection of the Ego.
+In any case, as was well explained in the section on non-ordinary states of consciousness, the possibility of experiencing particular psychic attunements which consciousness usually does not access – at least in the course of a normal human life – depends on the mind, that is, physically, on brain functioning.
 But precisely because of this, the subjectivity of non-ordinary states of consciousness is inescapable.

 Therefore, in assessing the statements and information concerning the condition of the conscious Ego in the beyond, regardless of whether they come to us from theosophical teachings or through communications of mediumistic entities, we must first recognize that they are not part of the normal psychic experiences of the conscious Ego during this life.
 In fact, my memories do not extend to my previous lives, nor am I aware of having an astral or a mental body with their organs.
 Adepts in occult or esoteric disciplines can rightly say that some training practices (called paths) lead to an expansion of consciousness, which translates into the ability to access psychic experiences that would otherwise be closed to the Ego.
 This is certainly true, but the problem is whether it is possible (and correct) to transform these subjective psychic experiences into a system presented as objective and real.

-This is a question that anyone interested in knowledge should neither neglect nor underestimate: the normal weakness of the conscious Ego towards psychic instances, and the almost epidemic rapidity with which certain psychic tunings without any objective foundation spread, until they become shared by masses of people, is demonstrated by the power of conviction of the religious systems, which always have subjective psychic experiences as their initial core.
-The fact is that the conscious Ego must in any case draw on the psyche, because seeking answers to the questions it asks is part of its nature: this is its innate thirst for knowledge.
-But the critical evaluation of what the psyche proposes must be performed with the help of the intellectual and cognitive resources which the Ego can rely on, in any case avoiding being ensnared and subjugated by psychic tunings.
+This is a question that anyone interested in knowledge should neither neglect nor underestimate: the normal weakness of the conscious Ego towards the psyche's instances, and the almost epidemic rapidity with which certain psychic attunements lacking any objective foundation spread, until they become shared by masses of people, is demonstrated by the power of conviction of some religious systems, which always have subjective psychic experiences as their initial core.
+The fact is that the conscious Ego must in any case draw from the psyche, because seeking answers to the questions it asks is part of its nature, due to its innate thirst for knowledge.
+But the critical evaluation of what the psyche proposes must be performed with the help of the intellectual and cognitive resources which the Ego can rely on, in any case avoiding being ensnared and subjugated by the psyche's dynamics.